 - Keep in touch with your audience and build your personality online.
 Share news and engage – do not retract.

-- Make sure to keep a running list of customers or clients who would have left a review so that you can ensure the review is completed once Google is back to normal hours and staffing
+- Ask customers or clients to leave reviews so that they will be posted once Google is back to normal hours and staffing